Follow the Library

 Information Research Strategies Course

-INTD 275: Information Research Strategies is a 1-credit course that will be offered in the second half of the Fall 2021 semester.
+INTD 275: Information Research Strategies is a 1-credit course that will be offered in the second half of fall and spring semesters.
 The target demographic is upper-level students or those who have completed INTD 105.
 The course is graded as S/U. This course is taught as an online asynchronous course.

 The course is listed in Banner as INTD 275: Information Research Strategies.
 Instructor: Brandon K. West.